kanjieater/SubPlz/readme.md

 ## Sort Order
 By default, the `-d` parameter will pick up the supported files in the directory(s) given.
 Ensure that your OS sorts them in an order that you would want them to be patched together in.
 Sort them by name, and as long as all of the audio files are in order and the all of the text files are in the same order, they'll be "zipped" up individually with each other.

-The exception to this, is if we find one transcript and multiple audio files.
-We'll assume that's something like a bunch of `mp3`s or other audio files that you want to sync to a single transcript like an `epub` or `txt`.

 ## Overwrite
 By default the tool will overwrite any existing srt named after the audio file's name.
 If you don't want it to do this you must explicitly tell it not to.